-- Citywide Case Managament: - Citywide provides both Clinical Case Management (CCM) and Reentry Case Management (RCM) services to SFAPD clients. - CCM services are for clients who are identified as having persistent serious mental health issues and associated wraparound needs. - RCM services are for SFAPD clients who are facing barriers and need assistance coordinating and planning their reentry journey

-• SEOP Case Management:

-- SEOP provides in custody and community case management services to SFAPD clients who are 35 years of age or older.
-Clients receive assistance in addressing barriers to their reentry and coordinating supportive services. - M3 Case Management: - The Mentoring Mens Movement (M3) provides case management services to clients in Intensive Supervision Court and SFAPD transitional housing programs.
+• Citywide Case Managament:

+- Citywide provides both Clinical Case Management (CCM) and Reentry Case Management (RCM) services to SFAPD clients. - CCM services are for clients who are identified as having persistent serious mental health issues and associated wraparound needs. - RCM services are for SFAPD clients who are facing barriers and need assistance coordinating and planning their reentry journey - SEOP Case Management: - SEOP provides in custody and community case management services to SFAPD clients who are 35 years of age or older.
+Clients receive assistance in addressing barriers to their reentry and coordinating supportive services.

-Eligibility Requirements: Citywide and SEOP case management services are for SFAPD clients.
+Eligibility Requirements: SFAPD funded case management services are for SFAPD clients.
 CASC drop in services and groups/classes are for any justice involved San Francisco resident, ages 18 and older.
 If you have program questions please call for more information.